Boiling can cause skins to split, so simmer beans gently.

 Canada is a world leader in bean production, exporting beans to more than 70 countries!

-Beans are high-protein, high-fibre, low fat and cholesterol-free, so eating them as part of a low-fat diet can reduce your risk of cancer, heart disease and stroke.
+Beans are high-protein, high-fibre, and low in saturated and trans fats, so eating them can reduce your risk of cancer, heart disease and stroke.